Essential Compliance Glossary

 Internal Controls

 What are internal controls?
 Internal controls refer to policies, procedures, and practices that organizations use to safeguard their assets, ensure accurate financial reporting, and comply with applicable laws and regulations.
 Effective internal controls can help organizations identify and mitigate risks, prevent fraud and errors, and promote accountability and transparency.
-Internal controls cover various areas of...
+They cover various areas of an...

 IRS Audit